cmdmnt/commandment/README.md

 * OS X MDM supports per-user management.
 While stub code exists to authenticate users we don't support any actual per-user MDM management yet (but intend to).
 * No UI to perform MDM Vendor Signing or any Apple certificate integration.
 * No profile signing (yet).
 Most noticeable for the initial enrollment profile.
 MDM-managed profiles may not need signing.
-* While Push notification is intended to scale eventually right now it's done at web server request time.
-Perhaps transition this to a separate Push notification daemon.
 * Push notifications are currently set to immediately expire for testing (no retries on failure).
 Need to perform testing and possibly implement MDM push timeout/re-send logic.
 * Error handling and failures and fallbacks needs work all over the place.
 * While support for client-supplied certificate validation is straigt-forward to add it will only work with a web server that supports it.
 Our architecture is such that administrator web end-points *and* MDM commands flow through the same webserver instance.
 This means if we had a webserver that requested client certificates then the admin pages would (annoyingly) ask the administrator for a client certificate.
 We're currently using MDM HTTP request signing transmitted via HTTP headers which unfortauntely increase each MDM request size by ~ 2 KB